(Last updated in March 2023)

 You should definitely take a bus of some sort, because most of the wildlife and mountains are beyond Mile 14.
 You can also camp inside Denali at various campgrounds, which is an affordable way to see the park.
 You must make your reservations online.

-You can even go ziplining in Denali if you’re so inclined!
+You can even go ziplining in Denali if you’re so inclined.
+The options for activities are endless.

-Cheapskate ($20): Pay the entrance fee only and backcountry camp near the park entrance or Savage River at no additional cost.
+Cheapskate ($100): Pay the entrance fee only and camp for free in the backcountry near the park entrance, or pay the fee to camp at Savage River.
 You’ll see very little of the park this way, though.

 We spent: $115 for a camper bus ride, one night in a campground and one night of backcountry camping.